rschristopher/ischristtrue.com/src/logos/nativity.md

+### To the Temple

+!!! quote "Luke 2:21"
+    And when eight days were accomplished for the circumcising of the child, his name was called JESUS, which was so named of the angel before he was conceived in the womb.

+It was custom to offer a lamb as a burnt offering, however, as Joseph and Mary could not offer a lamb (due to their poverty) the two young pigeons was offered -- according to the law:

+!!! quote "Leviticus 12:8"
+    And if she is not able to bring a lamb, then she may bring two turtledoves or two young pigeons—one as a burnt offering and the other as a sin offering.
+So the priest shall make atonement for her, and she will be clean.

+And at the temple, two prophets witnessed that this was the Mesaiah.
+The prophetess Anna, and also Simeon, a devout man from Jerusalem.
+The Holy Spirit had revealed to Simeon that he would see the Mesaiah before his death.

+!!! quote "Luke 2:28-32"
+    Then took he him up in his arms, and blessed God, and said,

+    *Lord, now lettest thou thy servant depart in peace, according to thy word:
+    For mine eyes have seen thy salvation,
+    Which thou hast prepared before the face of all people;
+    A light to lighten the Gentiles, and the glory of thy people Israel.*

 ### To the Jews

 Outside of Bethlehem there is ancient tower known as Migdal Eder -- *the tower of the flock* -- said to be the site from which the Messiah would be revealed.